soundpress/RulesOfNYC/docs/c19/index.rst

    (2) If a Broker requests a party to sign a document and return it to the Broker, the Broker must give the party a duplicate copy for the party's own records.
 If any party attends a closing and is presented with a document for signature, the Broker must furnish that party with a copy of the signed document at that closing.

-   (3) All other documents prepared by the Broker for an interested party must be delivered to that party within 10 business days after the completion of a closing or other transaction.
+   (3) All other documents prepared by the Broker for an interested party must be delivered to that party within 10 business days after the completion of a closing or other transaction unless otherwise provided in these Rules.

-   (4) The Broker must request written acknowledgement that the party received the papers.
+   (4) The Broker must request and retain written acknowledgement that the party received the papers.
+The Broker must be able to provide proof of compliance with this paragraph upon request of any party or the TLC.